aerospike-examples/rest-client-usage/python-examples/README.md

 # Python Examples

-These examples utilize the Requests library to
+These examples utilize the Requests library to communicate with the Aerospike REST Client.

 ## Prerequisites